foqueiroz/arcdocs.github.io/book/software/compilers/java.md

 # Java

-The Intel compiler toolkit provides a number of compilers for different languages to help build software.
+The Java is a class-based, object-oriented programming language developed by the Oracle Corporation.
+You can read more about it at [java.com](https://www.java.com/en/).

 ## The Java module on the HPC

-You can load the java module into your environment with the following command:
+You can load the Java module into your environment with the following command:

 ```bash
 $ module add java